 A particularly interesting problem when provisioning virtual infrastructures is how to deal with situations where the demand for resources is known beforehand- for example, when an experiment depending on some complex piece of equipment is going to run from 2 pm to 4 pm, and computational resources must be available at exactly that time to process the data produced by the equipment.
 Commercial cloud providers, such as Amazon, have enough resources to provide the illusion of infinite capacity, which means that this situation is simply resolved by requesting the resources exactly when needed; if capacity is "infinite," then there will be resources available at 2 pm.
 On the other hand, when dealing with finite capacity, a different approach is needed.
-However, the intuitively simple solution of reserving the resources beforehand turns out to not be so simple, because it is known to cause resources to be underutilized, due to the difficulty of scheduling other requests around an inflexible reservation.
+However, the intuitively simple solution of reserving the resources to be underutilized, due to the difficulty of scheduling other requests around an inflexible reservation.
 VMs allow us to overcome the utilization problems typically associated with advance reservations and we describe Haizea, a VM-based lease manager supporting advance reservation along with other provisioning models not supported in existing IaaS clouds, such as best-effort provisioning.